Qiskit/qiskit/docs/how_to/use_qasm2.rst

 ========================

 In this section, you'll build a four-qubit quantum circuit using only CX (CNOT), H (Hadamard), and RZ gates.
-This circuit works with a custom quantum circuit, this is possible with the :meth:`~qiskit.QuantumCircuit.to_gate` method.
+This circuit includes a custom quantum gate, created using the :meth:`~qiskit.QuantumCircuit.to_gate` method.
 The :meth:`~qiskit.QuantumCircuit.to_gate` method allows us to convert a part of the quantum circuit into a single gate, which acts like a building block encapsulating the circuit's functionality.